josh-frank/rotary-demisphere/README.md

 ## `rotary-demisphere-pure.svg`

-The **pure SVG version** of this app preserves its functionality without the need for a server, deployment, build, etc. This version uses URL parameters instead of a UI to input demispheres.
+The **pure SVG version** of this app preserves its functionality without the need for a server, deployment, build, etc. This version uses URL params instead of a UI to input demispheres.